 Preheat the oven to 350 degrees F.

-In a large skillet over medium high heat, add a good drizzle of olive oil; when the oil is nicely hot, add the ham steak pieces and onions.
+In a large skillet (I use a 12-inch skillet with 3-inch sides) over medium heat, add the olive oil.
+When the oil is nicely hot, add the ham steak pieces and sliced onions.

-1 tablespoon oil, 16 ounces ham steak, 1 small red onion
+1 tablespoon oil, 16 ounce ham steak, 1 small red onion

-Cook until the ham is golden brown on all sides and the onions are softened and caramelized; remove the ham and onions to a plate and reserve.
+Cook until the ham is golden brown on all sides and the onions are softened and caramelized, stirring occassionally.
+Remove the ham and onions to a plate and reserve.

 1/4 cup unsalted butter, 1/4 cup flour

-To keep the sauce lump-free, remove the skillet from the heat, THEN slowly pour in the milk, whisking to combine until the sauce is smooth.
+Remove the skillet from the heat, THEN slowly pour in the milk, using a flat silicone whisk to combine until the sauce is smooth.

 Return the skillet to medium heat, continuing to whisk, cooking the sauce until it is nicely thickened.
-Season to taste with salt and pepper; reserve.
+Season to taste with salt and pepper.

 salt and pepper, to taste

-6 medium Yukon Gold potatoes, peeled and cut into 2” chunks, cooked until fork tender
+6 medium Yukon Gold potatoes, peeled and cut into 1-inch chunks

 1 teaspoon Italian seasoning, 5.3 ounce wheel of Boursin cheese, Garlic and Fine Herbs flavor